logto-io/logto/.changeset/README.md

 ## Logto publish flow

-For now, changesets only supports tagging packages separately, instead of tagging a "release group".
-There is an [open issue](https://github.com/changesets/changesets/issues/683) which is still hanging in the air.
+For now, Changesets only supports tagging packages separately, instead of tagging a "release group".
+There is an [open issue](https://github.com/changesets/changesets/issues/683) that is still hanging in the air.

 So, we are using our own "grouping" release strategy in this monorepo: